 Get in the Dude Diet game, dudes.
 Virtual butt slap.

-Dude Diet Chicken Cutlets and Zucchini “Pasta” with Cherry Tomatoes: (Serves 2)
+Dude Diet Chicken Cutlets and Zucchini “Noodles” with Cherry Tomatoes: (Serves 2)

 2 thinly sliced chicken breasts, aka chicken cutlets (about 7 ounces each)